bufbuild/knit-proto/README.md

 [![License](https://img.shields.io/github/license/bufbuild/knit-api?color=blue)][badges_license]
 [![Slack](https://img.shields.io/badge/slack-buf-%23e01563)][badges_slack]

-**Knit brings GraphQL like capabilities to RPCs.
+**Knit brings GraphQL-like capabilities to RPCs.
 Knit has type-safe and declarative queries that shape the response, batching support to eliminate the N+1 problem, and first-class support for error handling with partial responses.
 It is built on top of Protobuf and Connect.**